Skip to main content

 Key Ideas about this Work of Art

-• The Dentist is making fun of the dental profession.
-When Molenaer created this painting, dentists were known for pulling teeth unnecessarily and charging money to do it.
-The patient in this work appears to be at the mercy of an unqualified, greedy dentist.
+• This scene makes fun of the dental profession.
+When the painting was created, dentists were known for pulling teeth unnecessarily and charging money to do it.
+The patient appears to be at the mercy of a greedy, unqualified dentist.

 Learn More